bcaro/wifilightV2-doc/docs/en_US/tuya.md

 The procedure requires that the device returns its status in the logs.
 If the device does not return its status, the cid and dps cannot be found in the logs.
 Experts will be able to find the list of device dps and its cid because they are displayed next to the localKey during the procedure to find them.

 The plugin is equipped with buttons allowing you to automatically create the commands for the most common cases, it will suffice to modify the number of dps or the automatically created parameter.
-See [here] (./ tuya # tocAnchor-1-10-8) for understanding logs and manual creation of commands.
+See [here](./ tuya # tocAnchor-1-10-8) for understanding logs and manual creation of commands.

 ## Battery powered devices